Jamie Kennedy on How He Ended Up in an Anti-Abortion Film

 Comedian Jamie Kennedy on How He Ended Up in an Anti-Abortion Propaganda Film

-The star of “Scream” and “Malibu’s Most Wanted” talks with Marlow Stern about how he wound up in the deeply awful anti-abortion movie “Roe v.
+The star of “Scream” and “Malibu’s Most Wanted” opens up about how he wound up in the deeply awful anti-abortion movie “Roe v.
 Wade.”

 “People would walk mid fuckin’ stream and say, ‘I didn’t know it was going to be this,’ and that’s not good,” recalls Kennedy.
 “And maybe you’re saying, ‘Hey Jamie, why didn’t you follow suit?’ and I guess because I just rode it out and wanted to see what the final product was.”